mm6/InternetOfThingsCourse/projects/project1/Project1_S21.md

 #### Necessary Installations

+We need to install Node.js so that we can build web sites that interact with the IoT.
+We also need Node-RED installed so that we can process and route IoT related messages.

 0) [Follow these directions and install Node.js.](https://nodejs.org/en/download/)

 1) The node package manager (npm) was installed as part of node.js in step 0.
 Next, use npm to install Node-RED locally on your laptop or desktop machine.